Gerald and Maas

 By John Bart Gerald

 Born in New York City, 1940 he began writing in the 1960's, publishing two novels with Viking and Farrar Straus & Giroux and in magazines and anthologies including The Best American Short Stories 1960 & 1970.
-In 1978 he teamed with his partner the artist Julie Maas to form author & artist which became Gerald & Maas editions / atelier, publishing in New York, Massachusetts, Maine, Ontario and Quebec.
-Since the late 1990's much of his work is concerned with the prevention of genocide and appears on their website, nightslantern.ca.
-He lives and works in Montreal.
+In 1978 he teamed with the artist Julie Maas to form Author & Artist which became Gerald & Maas editions / atelier, publishing in New York, Massachusetts, Maine, Ontario and Quebec.
+Since the late 1990's much of his work is concerned with the prevention of genocide and appears on the website, nightslantern.ca.
+He writes in Montreal.

 37 Poems 53 pages.
 4.5" x 5.5" offset, staplebound.